 Anuradha Roy's elegant, provocative fiction explores power in modern India

 Born in Calcutta in 1967, Roy grew up in a Bengali household and lived all over India as a child.
-Her first novel, An Atlas of Impossible Longing, was published in more than a dozen languages and was named one of the best books of the year by the Washington Post and the Seattle Times.
-Her second, The Folded Earth, is a subtle, intimate story set in a re-imagined version of the Himalayan hilltown Ranikhet, where Roy now lives.
+Her first novel, 2008's An Atlas of Impossible Longing, was published in more than a dozen languages and was named one of the best books of the year by the Washington Post and the Seattle Times.
+Her second, 2011's The Folded Earth, is a subtle, intimate story set in a re-imagined version of the Himalayan hilltown Ranikhet, where Roy presently lives.

 Roy and her husband run a small publishing company out of Ranikhet, and Roy, who is also an artist, designs the covers for their press.